lesaint/lesaint.github.io/content/articles/2024-03-18_emulate_crontab_mail_feature_with_a_script.md

-title: Emulate Crontab mailto feature with a script on Qnap NAS
+title: Emulate Crontab mailto feature with a script on QNAP NAS
-tags: Bash, Linux, Qnap
+tags: Bash, Linux, QNAP

 [TOC]

-I run jobs on a regular basis on my Qnap NAS with `cron` and I want to be notified if any of these jobs fails or sends warnings.
+I run jobs on a regular basis on my QNAP NAS with `cron` and I want to be notified if any of these jobs fails or sends warnings.

 `Crontab` has a simple and super neat feature called `MAILTO`.